sonata-project/ecommerce/docs/reference/architecture/index.rst

 Sonata ECommerce Architecture
 =============================

 Congrats!
-You've successfully installed your sonata ecommerce solution!
+You've successfully installed your Sonata e-commerce solution!
 Now, time to digg in.
 Here's an overview of the architecture of the library.

 Below, you'll find a simple Class Diagram, representing the relationships between the different entities.
 Be warned however!
 Some of those aren't DB relations, as they shouldn't be (you'll get more details as you keep reading).